December 2023 Meeting

 See on a map

-This month we're hosted by the lovely folk at Smart in their offices on 136 George Street.
+This month we're hosted by the lovely folk at Canva in their offices, on Hoxton Square.
 Full venue and registration details are given below.

 Agenda